laravel/docs/blade.md

 <a name="components-as-layouts"></a>
 ### Components As Layouts

 We previously discussed [template inheritance](#template-inheritance) in this documentation.
 However, if you prefer, you may use components to achieve the same goals as template inheritance.
-For example, imagine a "layout" component that looks like the following:
+For example, imagine a `layout` component that looks like the following:

     <html>
         <body>